canonical/is-charms-contributing-guide/CONTRIBUTING.md

 know how to deal with arbitrary uncaught exceptions and the feedback to users is poor.

-The charm code should handle all known exceptions, with catching the `Exception` class reserved as a safeguard against unexpected exceptions.
+The charm code should handle all known errors, with catching the `Exception` class reserved as a safeguard against unexpected exceptions.
 Actions should use `event.fail` method to feedback the error.
 If the action can result in inconsistent state for the charm and unexpected exception is caught,